spxbhuhb/zakadabar-stack/doc/guides/common/Data.md

 }
 ```

 The schema actually builds a validation report.
-You can get this reportby
+You can get this report by
 using `bo.schema().validate()` instead of `isValid`:

 ```kotlin